Client Privacy Statement

 Accertify, Inc. (“Accertify”) provides a hosted software data management tool that enables merchants to process and manage data associated with their consumer transactions.
 Accertify also provides other related offerings to its merchant clients.
 In connection with providing its services, Accertify receives personally identifiable information (“personal information”) from its merchant clients about a variety of online and offline consumer transactions (“transaction data”).
 This policy sets forth Accertify’s general privacy and security practices with respect to this personal information.
-While this policy sets forth Accertify's general privacy and security practices, specific requirements are governed by its contractual arrangements with merchant clients.
+While this policy sets forth Accertify’s general privacy and security practices, the detailed obligations and commitments of Accertify to our merchant clients is set forth in the contractual arrangements with merchant clients.
 In the event of a conflict between this policy and a merchant contract, the merchant contract prevails.

-This policy does not describe how personal information may be used by merchant clients who collect such information directly from consumers.
+This policy does not describe how personal data is collected and processed by our merchant clients who obtain personal information directly from consumers.
 Consumers should review the privacy policies of the business entities with which they directly share their data to learn about such entities’ privacy practices.

 For information about Accertify’s privacy and security practices relating to visits to the Accertify website, please review the Accertify Website Privacy Statement.

 Transaction data may relate to the purchase and sale of goods or services, website registration, chargeback requests, unauthorized use of a credit card or other form of payment, payment requests or other events relating to a merchant client’s website, property, or resources.
-This transaction data may include personal information, including but not limited to, a consumer’s name, billing address, telephone number(s), email address, and credit card number or other payment information.
+This transaction data may include personal information, including but not limited to, a consumer’s name, billing address, telephone number(s), email address, IP geolocation information, device identification information, credit card number, behavioral analytics or other payment information.

 The determination of which data elements a merchant client should provide to Accertify is made by the merchant client in consultation with Accertify personnel.
 Accertify only accepts data elements from merchant clients if the data are rationally related to the performance of the applicable service that a merchant client purchases from us.
 In general, Accertify does not accept data from merchants prior to execution of a definitive services agreement.
-Accertify advises merchant clients not to send data to Accertify outside of the hosted software.
+Accertify advises merchant clients not to send data to Accertify in any manner that is outside of Accertify’s hosted software platform.

 In addition, subject to its agreements with merchant clients, Accertify may apply statistical analytics to aggregate data received from merchant clients, in order to identify patterns or anomalies that are useful in predicting the likelihood of fraud in any given transaction.